rensuh0/phase-4-code-challenge-vendor-sweets/README.md

-# Flask Code Challenge - Sweets Vendors
+# Phase 4 Flask Code Challenge - Sweet Vendors

-For this assessment, you'll be working with a vendors and sweets domain.
+For this assessment, you'll be working with a vendor and sweets domain.

 In this repo:

 - There is a Flask application with some features built out.
 - There is a fully built React frontend application.
-- There are tests included which you can run using `pytest -x`.
+- There are tests included that you can run using `pytest -x`.
 - There is a file `challenge-3-sweets.postman_collection.json` that contains a Postman collection of requests for testing each route you will implement.